Henry V (1989 film): Music

 Doyle was later awarded the 1989 Ivor Novello Award for Best Film Theme for "Non Nobis, Domine".

 Archives

-Online versions of the digitized script and storyboards from the film are part of the Renaissance Theatre Company Archive held at the University of Birmingham.
+Online versions of the digitised script and storyboards from the film are part of the Renaissance Theatre Company Archive held at the University of Birmingham.

 Release

 Home media

 CBS/Fox Video released a pan and scan VHS edition in 1990 and a widescreen LaserDisc edition in 1991.
 MGM Home Entertainment later released Henry V on DVD 18 July 2000, also preserving the widescreen format of the original theatrical presentation.
 The film was released on Blu-ray on 27 January 2015 by Shout!
 Factory.

 Reception

 Critical response

 Henry V received near-universal critical acclaim for Branagh's Oscar-nominated performance and direction, for the accessibility of its Shakespearean language, and for its score by Patrick Doyle.
-On Rotten Tomatoes the film has an approval rating of 98% based on 41 reviews, with an average rating of 8.2/10.
-The site's critics' consensus reads: "Pehaps [sic] Kenneth Branagh's most fully realized Shakespeare adaptation, Henry V is an energetic, passionate, and wonderfully acted film."
-On Metacritic it has a score of 83 out of 100, based on 17 reviews, indicating "Universal acclaim".
+On Rotten Tomatoes, the film has an approval rating of 98% based on 41 reviews, with an average rating of 8.2/10.
+The site's critics' consensus reads: "Pehaps [sic] Kenneth Branagh's most fully realised Shakespeare adaptation, Henry V is an energetic, passionate, and wonderfully acted film."
+On Metacritic, it has a score of 83 out of 100, based on 17 reviews, indicating "Universal acclaim".
 Henry V also ranks #1 on the Rotten Tomatoes list of Greatest Shakespeare Movies, beating Akira Kurosawa's Ran (1985) and Branagh's own version of Hamlet (1996), respectively ranking in second and third place.

 Roger Ebert of the Chicago Sun-Times gave the film three-and-a-half out of four stars, praising Branagh's performance and writing, "There is no more stirring summons to arms in all of literature than Henry's speech to his troops on St. Crispan's [sic] Day, ending with the lyrical 'We few, we happy few, we band of brothers.'
 To deliver this speech successfully is to pass the acid test for anyone daring to perform the role of Henry V in public, and as Kenneth Branagh, as Henry, stood up on the dawn of the Battle of Agincourt and delivered the famous words, I was emotionally stirred even though I had heard them many times before.
 That is one test of a great Shakespearian actor: to take the familiar and make it new."
 Variety magazine also gave the film a positive review, calling Henry V "A stirring, gritty and enjoyable pic which offers a plethora of fine performances from some of the U.K.'s brightest talents."